Azure/azure-sdk-tools/tools/mock-service-host/doc/consume_with_go.md

 ### Create client option for Mock Service Host

-Before you create client and send request, you need to create an option to change the enpoint to the Mock Server Host and skip insecure TLS connection verification as the Mock Service Host using a self-signed certificate.
+Before you create client and send request, you need to create an option to change the enpoint target to Mock Service Host and skip insecure TLS connection verification as the Mock Service Host using a self-signed certificate.

 ```go
 import (